shioyama/mobility/README.md

 ```

 Otherwise everything is (almost) identical to AR, with the exception that there
-is no equivalent to a Rails generator (so you will need to create the migration
+is no equivalent to a Rails generator, so you will need to create the migration
-for any translation table(s) yourself, using Rails generators as a reference).
+for any translation table(s) yourself, using Rails generators as a reference.

 The models in examples below all inherit from `ApplicationRecord`, but
 everything works exactly the same if the parent class is `Sequel::Model`.